DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 R 338.321 Professional optometric degree program; approval standards.

-forth in the publication entitled, "Accreditation Council on Optometric Education Policy
+in the publication entitled, "Accreditation Council on Optometric Education Policy and

-and Procedure Manual,” published June 2022, which provides for the accreditation of
+Procedure Manual,” published August 2023, which provides for the accreditation of

 professional optometric degree programs.
-A copy of the Accreditation Manual of ACOE
+A copy of the ACOE’s accreditation manual is

 available